Definition of Gift and Its Essentials

 Even if the donee is incompetent to give consent, another person on his behalf can give acceptance.

-A gift in favor of an unborn child is invalid, except where such child is born within six months of the date of gift as the law presumes a child in the womb to be in existence and anybody who is in existence is treated as competent donee.
+A gift in favour of an unborn child is invalid, except where such child is born within six months of the date of gift as the law presumes a child in the womb to be in existence and anybody who is in existence is treated as competent donee.

 Subject Matter: